DUNE/dunesw/README.md

 ## Copyright and Licensing
 Copyright © 2023 FERMI NATIONAL ACCELERATOR LABORATORY for the benefit of the DUNE Collaboration.

-This repository, and all software contained within, is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+This repository, and all software contained within, except where noted within the individual source files, is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at